Healthy Homes Assessment Belmont

 What are unreasonable gaps and holes?

-If you are able to feel external air flowing in or an unobstructed draught coming from a crack or a gap and you can feel it, it’s probably a gap or an opening that requirements sealing in some way.
-Cracks or gaps with large gaps must be sealed permanently.
-The gaps that exceed 3mm that allow air in or out within the home need sealing.
-For example, if an open fireplace isn’t used it may cause draughts and should be sealed from.
-Landlords and property managers are accountable for ensuring that such draughts are squelched as much as imaginable.
+If you can feel external air flowing in or a clear draught out of a hole or gap or crack, then it is likely a crack or hole which needs sealing in some way.
+Cracks or gaps with large gaps must be stopped permanently.
+Cracks that are greater than 3mm and let air into or out from your house need to be sealed.
+In the case of an open fireplace isn’t used it can create draughts.
+This should be sealed from.
+Property managers and landlords are accountable for making sure that such draughts are squelched whenever imaginable.

-You don’t require to block off holes or gaps in the building.
-For instance, small gaps around doors and windows may be required to allow for movement of the structure as the house gets warmer and cooler, so that they can still be shut and opened, rather than sticking.
-We will inspect every window and door in our Healthy Homes assessment of your rental property.
+You don’t need to cover up gaps or holes which are part of the building.
+For instance, small gaps around windows and doors could be necessary to allow movement of the structure when the household gets warmer and cooler, so that they are able to be closed and opened rather than sticking.
+We will inspect every window and door as part of the Healthy Homes assessment of your rental property.

 draught stopping building inspections